-Our collection of almost 2000 plants is housed in a commercial greenhouse located in the western suburbs of Denver, Colorado.
+Our collection of over 1000 plants is housed in a commercial greenhouse located in the western suburbs of Denver, Colorado.
 Here we enjoy a climate with over 300 sunny days per year, and because of our mile high ground elevation, a brighter, more intense sunlight than found in many parts of the United States.
 Our greenhouse is generally not open to the public, but if you via email, we would be happy to arrange a special tour.

 In addition to the email contact link just listed and shown in the lower left corner of this web page, you can also contact us using the following addresses: